Kyle01/fullstack_boiler_2024/readme.md

 I used Google as my OAuth provider.
 [Next Auth](https://next-auth.js.org/providers/) has a ton of providers, I used Google.
 You should follow the documentation on [NextAuth](https://next-auth.js.org/providers/google) if you decide to go down this route.
 But you'll be unable to complete this step until you've actually launched your site and have a hosted URL.

 5. Click Deploy and visit your site on the provided URL.
 You should see the basic elements and a Log in button.
 6. Provide the host URL and other details to your OAuth provider.
-Go back and provide the client_id and client_secret to your environment variables.
+Go back to vercel and add the client_id and client_secret from Google to your environment variables.
 7. Test login, query the backend, and you're ready to go!